jonnijohnson/Intro-to-R-Basics/docs/index.md

 ### packages and Libraries....

-Your library is all commands you can use at the present time-- I usually think of Trinity in the movie the Matrix learning how to fly the helicopter.
+Your library is all commands you can use at the present time--

+*NERD ALERT* I usually think of Trinity in the movie the Matrix learning how to fly the helicopter.
 This knowledge is _"loaded"_ into her brain and suddenly she can perform new actions!
 Other than wearing all black, I have nothing in common with her.
 But it helps me understand that the library R uses can be modified with new packages so that you can learn new commands to perform new actions

 In this way, I think of packages as special dictionaries that, if loaded into your library of other dictionaries, can reference a specific argument of the packages.
 It is similar to typing a formula in excel to _sum_ the numbers of a column.
 You simply write the argument _sum()_ and indicate within parentheses which rows to sum across.
 The program understands that the command _sum_, otherwise known as **an argument** or **function**, means to add and print a total.